Content style guide

 Disclosure and Barring Service (DBS)

 Capitalised.
-You can use the acronym ‘DBS’ after the first full mention.
+You can use the initials ‘DBS’ after the first full mention.

 Back to top